seancorfield/next-jdbc/doc/datafy-nav-and-schema.md

 Clojure 1.10 introduced a new namespace, [`clojure.datafy`](http://clojure.github.io/clojure/clojure.datafy-api.html), and two new protocols (`Datafiable` and `Navigable`) that allow for generalized, lazy navigation around data structures.
 Cognitect also released [REBL](http://rebl.cognitect.com/) -- a graphical, interactive tool for browsing Clojure data structures, based on the new `datafy` and `nav` functions.

-Shortly after, I added experimental support to `clojure.java.jdbc` for `datafy` and `nav` that supported lazy navigation through result sets into foreign key relationships and connected rows and tables. `next.jdbc` bakes that support into result sets produced by `execute!` and `execute-one!`.
+Shortly after REBL's release, I added experimental support to `clojure.java.jdbc` for `datafy` and `nav` that supported lazy navigation through result sets into foreign key relationships and connected rows and tables. `next.jdbc` bakes that support into result sets produced by `execute!` and `execute-one!`.

 ## The `datafy`/`nav` Lifecycle